The AES Corporation (AES) Shares Up Despite Recent Market Volatility

-The AES Corporation (NYSE: AES)’s stock price has increased by 1.76 compared to its previous closing price of 22.21.
-Despite this, the company has seen a fall of -0.22% in its stock price over the last five trading days.
+The AES Corporation (NYSE: AES)’s stock price has increased by 0.47 compared to its previous closing price of 23.46.
+Nevertheless, the company has seen a gain of 7.33% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/08/22 that Green Hydrogen Gets Boost in the U.S. With $4 Billion Plant

 Is It Worth Investing in The AES Corporation (NYSE: AES) Right Now?